 You’ve probably at least once wondered why bottled water has an expiration date.
 Is water perishable?
 Can water get old?
 We bring everything you need to know.

 Just like other products, bottled water has an expiration date or at least the best by date written on the package.
-This is partly due to legal regulations in many countries that require that every product has a shelf life, including water.
+This is partly due to legal regulations in many countries that require bottled water manufacturers to place a shelf life on each product, including water.
+So bottled water companies follow that rule.

 The second part is that water is mostly packed in plastic bottles, and they can be more perishable over time than water itself.
 However, if you have a package of recently expired water, you don’t need to worry.
 The drink is probably still very correct.